edbennett/python-testing-ci/_episodes/08-exercise.md

 >    the badges.
 > 4. Create a virtual environment on your computer for the project, and install
 >    the project's requirements, so you can run the test suite locally.
-> 5. Currently, some of the tests for the repository fail.
+> 5. The current code is very outdated by now and you will see in a moment that
+>    it does not work with a standard contemporary python installation anymore.
+>    Assuming for a moment the tests would not exist, how would you feel about
+>    the task of updating the code to run _correctly_ on a modern machine?
+Where
+>    would you start?
+How confident would you feel that each and every line of
+>    code works as intended?
+> 6. Now we turn to the tests.
+Some of them fail currently.
 Work out why this is
 >    happening, and fix the issues.
 Check that they are fixed in the CI workflow
 >    as well.
-> 6. Currently, the code is only tested for Python versions up to 3.6.
+> 7. Currently, the code is only tested for Python versions up to 3.6.
 Since
 >    Python has moved on now, add 3.7, 3.8 and 3.9 as targets for the CI.
 Do the
 >    tests pass now?
 If not, identify what has caused them to fail, and fix the
 >    issues you identify.
 This is an important reason for having a test suite: